bictorbang/leetcode_followup/arrays_and_hashing/arrays_and_hashing.md

 I kept going for the bruteforce method with Counters because of the previous anagram problem...
 Then I remembered the sorting trick.

 ### 347. Top K Frequent Elements

+Date: 23.01.2025

+Runtime: 4ms (71.54%)

+Memory: 21.30MB (47.79%)

+One liner, that uses a built-in function.
+I'm not reinventing the wheel :)

+I'm definitely remembering the heapq method though.